 Directors who are employees do not receive any fees or equity awards for their service on the board of directors or any committee.
-Our non-employee directors receive an annual cash retainer of \$40,000 for their service on our board of directors.
-Members of our audit committee, compensation committee, nominating and corporate governance committee and regulatory and compliance committee, other than the chair of each such committee, receive an additional annual cash retainer of \$10,000, \$6,000, \$5,000 and \$5,000, respectively.
-The chair of our audit committee, compensation committee, nominating and corporate governance committee and regulatory and compliance committee each receive an additional annual cash retainer of \$20,000, \$12,000, \$10,000 and \$10,000, respectively.
+Our nonemployee directors receive an annual cash retainer of \$40,000 for their service on our board of directors.
+Members of our audit committee, compensation committee, nominating and corporate governance committee and regulatory and compliance committee, other than the chair of each such committee, receive an additional annual cash retainer of \$10,000, \$6,000 (which amount was increased to \$7,500 in February 2021), \$5,000 and \$5,000, respectively.
+The chair of our audit committee, compensation committee, nominating and corporate governance committee and regulatory and compliance committee each receive an additional annual cash retainer of \$20,000, \$12,000 (which amount was increased to \$15,000 in February 2021), \$10,000 and \$10,000, respectively.
 Additionally, the individual acting as lead independent director of the board of directors receives an additional annual cash retainer of \$25,000.
+In response to the COVID-19 pandemic (the "pandemic") and as discussed in "Compensation Discussion and Analysis - Impact of COVID-19 on 2020 Compensation", in April 2020, the annual cash retainers paid to our non-employee directors was reduced by 10%.
+By late September 2020, our operating results had stabilized to the point that our board of directors felt it was appropriate to restore the annual retainer fees for all board members to pre-reduction levels, effective October 1, 2020.
 All annual cash retainers are payable quarterly in arrears and are pro-rated for partial service in any year.
 We also reimburse our non-employee directors for their reasonable out-of-pocket costs and travel expenses in connection with their attendance at board of directors and committee meetings in accordance with our travel policy.